-Currently there is only one Czechoslovakian tank line in World of Tanks and it consists of 3 light tanks beginning with the tier 1 Kolohousenka and 7 medium tanks ending with the tier 10 TVP T50/51.
-The general characteristics of this Czechoslovakian tank line are very poor durability both armor/HP wise and in return most of the tanks have extremely good top guns in regards to damage per minute.
-Most Czechoslovakian lights/mediums lack high penetration once past the lower tiers and rely upon dealing damage quickly before being focused on due to their low durability.
+Currently there is only one Czechoslovakian tank line in World of Tanks.
+It consists of 3 light tanks beginning with the tier 1 Kolohousenka.
+Followed by 7 medium tanks ending with the tier 10 TVP T50/51.
+The general characteristics of Czechoslovakian tank line are very poor durability and in return they have good firepower.
+Most Czechoslovakian lights/mediums lack high penetration once past the lower tiers.
+Instead they rely upon dealing damage quickly before being focused.
 This World of Tanks which Czechoslovakian tank line guide is for Czechoslovakian tanks.

 The guide will be updated and added to when new Czechoslovakian tanks or changes are made in World of Tanks.
 For a complete guide on which tank line is right for you see the link below.

 World of Tanks Which Czechoslovakian Tank Line is Right for You?

 Medium Tank Line (Kolohousenka -> TVP T50/51)